RolandStuder/blog/source/posts/2023-supercharged-table-component.html.md

 </table>
 ```

-You may notice three peculiarities here, that I should explain:
+You may notice three peculiarities here that require explanation:

 ### Why not use slots?

-The main challenge is that the the view components gem is that there is no official way to render a table cell multiple times but with different data every time.
+The main challenge is that the ViewComponent gem does not have an official way to render a table cell multiple times with different data each time.
 Meaning you can't pass that while rendering a slot like this:

 ```erb
 <%= @rows.each do |row| %>